 - Words by Anna Heringer

-This article is excerpted from a lecture in the LSA’s November Talks series of 2020.
+The article below is excerpted from a lecture in the LSA’s November Talks series of 2020.
 These were supported by the Sto Foundation, which has been promoting student education world-wide for 15 years.

 Architecture is a tool to improve lives, a very powerful tool that confers on architects a lot of responsibility to use it carefully.
 Unfortunately, architecture is also a tool to destroy lives and the environment so we must use it sensitively and wisely.